Rifat-Ahammed/Activation-Function/README.md

     f′(x)=1

- **2. Sigmoid Function:**<br/>
+ **<ins>Sigmoid Function:<ins>**<br/>

   The sigmoid function, also known as the logistic function, is a common activation function used in neural networks, particularly in binary classification tasks.
 It maps any real-valued number to the range [0, 1].
 The sigmoid function is defined as:

   $\large{f(x)}= \frac{1}{(1+e^{−x})}$